Function-Coin/FUNC-Masternode-Install/README.md

 ***

 ***Step 5***
-* Paste the code below into the Bitvise terminal then press the <enter> key (it will just go to a new line because it is downloading a very small script)
+* Paste the code below into the Bitvise terminal then press the `<enter>` key on the keyboard (it will just go to a new line because it is downloading a very small script)
  * Note: To paste in the Bitvise terminal you can simply right-click the mouse and whatever is in your clipboard will automatically paste.
-Do not use <CTRL>+<V> keyboard combination or any control keys like that while using Bitvise.
+Do not use `<CTRL>+<V>` keyboard combination or any control keys like that while using Bitvise.

 `wget -q https://raw.githubusercontent.com/LotCooler/FUNC-Masternode-Install/master/FUNC_mn_install.sh`

 ***

 ***Step 5***
-* Paste the code below into the Bitvise terminal then press the <enter> key
+* Paste the code below into the Bitvise terminal then press the `<enter>` key on the keyboard

 `chmod +x FUNC_mn_install.sh`